 The campus data centers each have either 100 Gbps or multiple 10 Gbps DLS connections to the Core Network routers.

 A Intrusion Prevention Systems and Virtual Firewalls protect the Core Network and other campus networks and traffic.

 - Core Network to Backbone Interconnect Network Connections

 Four Core Network routers connect the backbone network to the University of Michigan Backbone Interconnect Network (UMBIN) with multiple 100 Gbps connections for adequate bandwidth and redundancy.

-The UMBIN connects campus to the Internet, state, and national education and research networks, as well as the University of Michigan Health System backbone network with multiple 10 Gbps redundant connectivity.
+The UMBIN connects campus to the Internet, state, and national education and research networks, as well as the Michigan Medicine backbone network with multiple 10 Gbps redundant connectivity.
 External connections include: